During my first full day of work at Automattic, the only thing running through my mind was "Am I going to get fired?"

 One potential solution to this conundrum?
 Have managers hover over employees either by roaming up and down the aisles in a traditional sense or obsessively checking to see when someone logs in or out.
 According to Ciotti, that's the shortcut to burnout:

 Fires only burn when they have room to breathe, and you’ll end up suffocating enthusiasm, motivation, and camaraderie by looming over people all day, every day.

 Instead, productivity at Automattic is measured by output, not input.

 "At Automattic we focus on what you create, not whether you live up to some ideal of the 'good employee,'" explains Mullenweg.
 For developers, that might mean looking at how many commits they’ve had over a given time period.
 For the support staff, that could be total number of tickets answered.
 The underlying message is to find a metric outside of hours spent to evaluate productivity.

-When compiling employee feedback, it's crucial to remember that the relationship isn't just between supervisor and employee.
+When gathering employee feedback, it's crucial to remember that the relationship isn't just between supervisor and employee.
 Each employee has a string of relationships with their fellow co-workers.
-Phil Haack, engineering manager at GitHub, relies heavily on this team atmosphere to evaluate performance.
+Phil Haack, software coach and author, said he heavily relied on this team atmosphere to evaluate performance when he was an engineering manager at GitHub.
 He explains that when you create a strong team, it's easy to see who isn't pulling their weight.

 Haack takes those bits of feedback and distills them down into major takeaways, combining duplicates and making sure feedback is worded in a useful manner.
 The end result is a collection of behavior-based feedback from individuals you work with daily.